 Despite its strategic location to significant economic activities, iLembe is not immune to the triple challenges of unemployment, inequality and poverty facing the country.
-The recent impact of the COVID-19 pandemic has contributed negatively to the socio-economic challenges.
 The District has a Gini Coefficient Index of 0.6, which is considered a significant income disparity.
-However, with the South African and KZN coefficient siting at 0.7, iLembe's society is comparatively more equitable.
+In comparison with the South African and KZN coefficient siting at 0,61, iLembe's society is comparatively more equal.